LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 8.  **`GestureRecognition.py`**
     - Apon running all prerequisite scripts, (1 through 7) a .h5 file will be created along side a csv file thats used for determining the gesture classes that the model can recognize

+The method 2 contains the following scripts:

+1. **`train.py`**:
+    - Captures continious gesture data 1 second per sample.
+    - Collects 50 samples for each gesture.
+    - Includes a user-friendly guide to start and stop gesture collection.
+    - Data is saved as numpy arrays.

+2. **`Preprocessor.py`**:
+    - Loads and preprocesses the collected and augmented gesture data.
+    - Normalizes the velocities and angles, creates sequences for gesture frames, encodes labels, and splits the data into training, validation, and test sets.

+3. **`Evaluation.py`** (Theres multiple evaluation files all with the purpose of testing):
+    - Generates a classification report and confusion matrix.
+    - Visualizes the confusion matrix using a heatmap.

+4. **`NNModel.py`**:
+    - Defines and trains the Dense Neural Network model for gesture recognition (Classification).
+    - Includes model architecture, loss function, optimizer, and training steps.

+5.  **`GUI.py`**
+    - Apon running all prerequisite scripts, (1 through 7) a .h5 file will be created along side a csv file thats used for determining the gesture classes that the model can recognize

 ## Installation

 ### Prerequisites